Skip to main content

 A nucleophile is shows attacking the electrophilic carbonyl carbon; an electrophile is shown being attacked by nucleophilic enolate ion.
 Curved arrows represent electron movement.

-This page titled 23.1: Why This Chapter? is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 23.1: Why This Chapter? is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.